acook/modern.sh/README.md

 Usage
 =====

-There is a little bit of require boilerplate for your entry script to reliably find `modern.sh`
+There is almost no boilerplate for your entry script to reliably find `modern.sh.`

 If you have `modern.sh` in your path, you're good to start using it with just: